-Men don’t have the benefit of accumulated colour knowledge which builds up over years of colouring and caring for colour hair.
+Men don’t have the benefit of accumulated colour knowledge which builds up over years of colouring and caring for coloured hair.
 This knowledge helps fine-tune colour selection choices and outcomes.

 Often the first time that men stop to consider their hair colour is when they notice an increasing number of greys.
 The ‘grab-the-first-supermarket-colour-box-which is-close’ approach does not typically deliver great colour results.
-As a colourist, I know that there is a lot more to consider, such as base colour level, NCP, and secondary tones.
+As a colourist, I know that there is a lot more to consider, such as base colour level, naturally contributing pigment, and secondary tones.